ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 ## Creating a dedicated host group
 {: #create-group-dh}

 A dedicated host group in your IBM Cloud account is where all your reserved dedicated hosts are contained.
 The workspace from where you initiate the creation of a new dedicated host group becomes the primary workspace.
-You can select the active workspaces in your IBM Cloud account to share making them as secondary workspaces.
+You can select active workspaces in your IBM Cloud account to share making them as secondary workspaces.

 To create a dedicated host group, complete the following steps:
 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.
 2. Select a workspace.
 3. Click **Dedicated hosts** on the left navigation menu.
-        You can see all the existing dedicated hosts.
+        Here, you can see all existing dedicated hosts.
 4. Click **Reserve host**.
-5. Click **Create new**
+5. Click **Create new**.
 6. Enter your custom **Dedicated host group name**.
 7. Share this dedicated host group among other workspaces by providing the available workspaces with a secondary access.

-        The workspaces that are in the same region as the primary workspace and are in an active state can be selected.
+        Workspaces that are in the same region as the primary workspace and are in an active state can be selected.
         {: note}

 8. Click **Save**.

-You can click a dedicated host group to access the host group details.
-Further, you can create more dedicated host, share, or unshare workspaces with secondary access.
+You can click into a dedicated host group to access its details, create more dedicated hosts, share, or stop sharing with secondary workspaces.
 {: important}

 ### Sharing or unsharing dedicated host groups among workspaces